Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The code is like scripting, defining configuration on the fly.
 The reason was, that there are so many CNC 5 axis variants, it is difficult or impossible to test all combinations.
 Enabling a configuration change in the following manner allows change of kinematic behaviour.
 Maybe it can be enhanced for closed kinematics in a future release.
 Using B parameters allow remapping drives as well, when unusual drive assignments or order are used.

 B"driveMappingToDn=3A1:4C2:0X3:1Y4:2Z4"
 means third stepper driver axis named A is mapped to DH parameter D1:4dhparameters etc. The letter drives the Dn Z axis (in the example: C axis changes the rotation matrix defined by D2).
 This allows deviating from the default "base is D0, first axis is D1, second D2 etc.".
 Letters IJK have a special meaning as tool vector, definition is by two letters of drive number and I/J/K. For 4 axis palletized, the parallel axis is defined special with a p + single number for the Dn definition, e.g. "p3".
 Default is 0X1:1Y2:2Z3:3A4:4B5:5C6 of a 6 axis robot and abbreviated for less axes.
-The n of Dn can be freely choosen, but must be unique and nonnegative integer (i.e. N0+).
+The n of Dn must be unique and nonnegative integer.

 B"DnOrder=0:1:2:3:4:5"
 means process the translations from 0 to 5 for forward kinematics. -1 means that the transformation matrix must be inversed before it is multiplied with the others.